Thinkwise/docs/docs/platform_overview.md

 1. Software Factory (SF)
 1. Intelligent Application Manager (IAM)
-1. Abstract Graphical User Interfaces (GUIs)
+1. Abstract User Interfaces (UIs)
 1. Indicium Application Tier
 1. Upcycler

 The Software Factory is used during the development and test phase to develop an application on the basis of a model (blueprint).
-The graphical user interfaces interpret the model during runtime so that the user can work directly with the application.
+The user interfaces interpret the model during runtime so that the user can work directly with the application.
 Once the development is completed, the model is transferred to the Intelligent Application Manager in the production environment.

 The Intelligent Application Manager manages all the models of applications that are in the acceptance and production phases.
 The application managers can also set up authorizations using IAM.
-The presentation for the user is again provided by the GUIs.
-End users can set up their own user preferences via the GUIs and get suggestions from IAM to optimize their user experience.
+The presentation for the user is again provided by the user interfaces.
+End users can set up their own user preferences via the user interfaces and get suggestions from IAM to optimize their user experience.

-The GUIs are available under Windows, Web and Mobile (smartphone and tablet).
-The capabilities of the various GUIs are very extensive and almost identical, to the extent that this is technologically possible.
+The user interfaces are available under Windows, Web and Mobile (smartphone and tablet).
+The capabilities of the various user interfaces are very extensive and almost identical, to the extent that this is technologically possible.

 The modernization of software applications takes place with the Thinkwise Upcycler.
 This tool is only deployed by Thinkwise itself and is not described in this document.

-The positioning of the various Thinkwise products (Upcycler, SF, IAM and GUIs) is presented in the diagram below.
+The positioning of the various Thinkwise products (Upcycler, SF, IAM and user interfaces) is presented in the diagram below.
 Each product is discussed separately in the following chapters with the exception of the Upcycler.

 ![](assets/overview/platform_architecture.jpg)
 *Thinkwise Platform overview*

-Extensive online documentation is available for the Software Factory, Intelligent Application Manager, Application Tier and GUIs.
+Extensive online documentation is available for the Software Factory, Intelligent Application Manager, Application Tier and user interfaces.
 The requirements for their installation are also described in the documentation.

 An example of a Legacy application that can be modernized to a Windows, Web and/or Mobile application using the Thinkwise Platform is given below: